 (1) The association carries the name “Deutsche Gesellschaft der JSPS-Stipendiaten” (short: JSPS Club).
 It will be registered as a non profit charitable association.
 After registration the characteristics of being non profitable and charitable will be shown by the abbreviation “e.V.” to be carried behind the name.
 The Japanese name is “Doitsugoken Nihon Gakujutsu Shinkokai Kenkyusha Dosokai”.

 (2) The seat of the association is Bonn.

 § 2 Purpose

-– participate in the design of scholarship programs
+– collaborating on the design of stipendiary programmes;

-– collect and disseminate information in the fields of science, society and culture.
+– collating and disseminating information on science, society and culture;

 (2) The association pursues exclusively charitable purposes defined by the basis tax code.
 The association is non profitable and does not pursue its own economic purposes.
 Funds of the association may only be used for statutory purposes.
 Members do not receive any payments from the funds of the association.
 No person is supposed to be favored by expenditures that are foreign to the purpose of the association, or by disproportionately high remunerations.